ayalonaz/Search-engine/README.md

-# Hadassah_OMOP

-# Building the server and application
+# Hadassah_OMOP- Building the server and application
 ## Permissions
 ### These permissions were granted by the Computer Department at Ben-Gurion University and the permissions are-
   •	To the remote server
   •	 For a compose tool
   •	The tool through which you can connect to the server PostgreSQL Via the remote server Using the command psql In Linux.
 ## Installations
 ### Steps to set up a server Postgres And uploading the app OHDSI:
 •	clone to Git: OHDSI: https://github.com/OHDSI/Broadsea-WebTools